Prepared for

 The proof: Associates moved from "I don't know what AI is for" to "I used AI to see my career differently."
 Confidence increased.
 Fear decreased.
 AI became a tool for self-discovery, not a threat.

-How people grow, learn, and move into new roles should be treated like any product experience, designed with intent, evolving with user needs, measurable in impact.
-Organizations that rethink career development as a product (not just an HR process) win the talent game.
+How people grow, learn, and move into new roles should be treated like any product experience: designed with intent, evolving with user needs, measurable in impact.

 How I operationalize it: CareerSpark isn't a "training course."
 It's a product with: intentional architecture (9 integrated modules), user research (understanding that associates feared AI), specific pedagogy (Do it → See it → Improve it → Deepen it → Share it), an ecosystem (Manager Guide, AI agent, Resume Builder), and iteration based on feedback.

 We can't solve tomorrow's problems with today's thinking.
-AI, distributed work, skills-based careers, and rapid change mean organizations need people who can think differently and operate at the intersection of human and machine intelligence.
+AI, distributed work, skills-based careers, and rapid change mean organizations need people who can think differently.

 How I operationalize it: I've reinvented my role every 5-10 years to stay ahead of change.
 1998-2004: Information architecture and learning systems.
 2005-2016: HCM and enterprise platforms.
 2017-2025: Workplace transformation and culture.
 2022-present: AI adoption and career development.
 Each era required new skills, new thinking, and willingness to lead in unfamiliar territory.

 The proof: Stayed relevant across multiple domains.
 Recognition as both "innovative thinker" and "practical executor."
-Currently building Future.Me.Answered (high school career exploration platform) while leading enterprise AI adoption, operating in both the future and the present simultaneously.
+Currently building Future.Me.Answered (high school career exploration platform) while leading enterprise AI adoption.
+And not just leading it.
+Building in it.
+The Manager Guide that took 1 week.
+The Slide Presentation System used daily at TIAA.
+These aren't future plans.
+They're already running.

 Pattern Recognition